Deciphering black hole phase transitions through photon spheres: Thermodynamics of black hole with trace anomaly

 \subsection{Critical points and coexistence curve}

 In the extended phase space, the thermodynamic behavior of the charged black hole with trace anomaly exhibits a rich and intricate phase structure.
 As will be shown later, the system displays swallowtail behavior and features two critical points.
 In this subsection, we focus on analyzing the phase structure and deriving the coexistence curve.
+The main new result presented in this subsection is the derivation of the analytical expression for the coexistence curve, which, remarkably, is found to be independent of the black hole charge in the reduced parameter space.
+While in previous work the coexistence curve was obtained numerically via point-by-point plotting~\cite{Hu:2024ldp}, our work provides a fully analytical form.

 The critical point of the phase transition for the black hole with quantum anomaly is determined by

 From the above equations, we can get two critical points for $0\leq \ac\leq Q^2/8$.
 These critical points are given by